redpanda-data/connect/docs/processors/README.md

 - The `count` field is non-zero and the total number of messages in the batch matches or exceeds it.
 - A message added to the batch causes the condition to resolve `true`.
-- The `period_ms` field is non-zero and the time since the last batch exceeds its value.
+- The `period` field is non-empty and the time since the last batch exceeds its value.

 Once one of these events trigger the parts are combined into a single batch of